• Skip to primary navigation

 • Keep the sandwiches whole rather than quartering them for a more filling snack.

-• Sprinkle chive slices onto Vegan Potato Soup.
+• Sprinkle chive slices onto Vegan Potato Soup

 • Make Vegan Tuna Pasta Salad with any remaining dill.